 - Allow to cool.

 DIY Lip balms are very easy to make and the perfect starting point if you’re interested in DIY skin care.
-It literally takes a few minutes and the ingredients will allow you to make tons of lip balm tubes!
+It literally takes a few minutes and the ingredients will allow you to make tons of lip balm tubes along with other beauty products!

 I hope I’ve inspired you to get in the kitchen!
 Get creative and take control of your beauty products.
-A DIY lip balm is the perfect place to start!
+This natural beeswax lip balm recipe is the perfect place to start!
 Not only is it simple, it’s fun!
-Getting started with DIY skin care is actually quite simple!
-Oh, and if you’d rather buy your lip balms, Burt’s Bees Lip Balm can be found HERE.
+Getting started with making your own products is actually quite simple!

 - Peppermint Lip Balm in an Altoid Tin